public-law/readability/README.md

 **Easily and accurately calculate a text's readability.**

+Before creating this, I tried really to find a readability library that gave correct results, and also seemed to be a good algorithm.
+I realized I really like Dale-Chall.
+But I found show-stopping bugs in the existing libraries.

-I wrote this by ordering a copy of _Readability Revisited: The new Dale-Chall readability formula_.
-I used the book to code the library from scratch.
+There's a ton of low-effort content about Dale-Chall, and they all seem to have different ideas of how it works.
+So I wrote this by first ordering a copy of _Readability Revisited: The new Dale-Chall readability formula_.
+Then I used the book to code the library from scratch.
 My goal was to create the best library I could for analyzing text.
 It needs to start with giving correct results.
 I did my best to rigorously design and test the code.
+And secondly, it needs to be modern Python code that's easy to use.

 **Installation:**